frontity/docs/docs/api-reference-1/frontity-head-tags.md

 As it works automatically, It doesn't have settings itself, but it requires two Frontity parameters to work:

 * `state.frontity.url` : The URL of your site.
 Usually defined in the `frontity.settings.js` file.
-* `state.source.api`: The API where your project is pointing.
-Defined at [@frontity/wp-source](https://docs.frontity.org/api-reference-1/wordpress-source#state-source-api-required) if you haven't changed your Source.
+* `state.source.url` or `state.source.api`: The API where your project is pointing.
+Defined at [@frontity/wp-source](https://docs.frontity.org/api-reference-1/wordpress-source#settings) if you haven't changed your Source.

 It needs `@frontity/wp-source` installed and updated to at least the `1.5.0` version.